MakeSchool-Tutorials/Core-Data-Tutorial/P04-Saving-Data/content.md

 }
 ```

 Try building and launching the app.
 It should behave exactly as it did at the beginning of this tutorial.
-It still isn't persisting data yet, so let's get that rolling.
+It still isn't persisting data yet quite yet though, so let's get that rolling.

 # Now Commit